Ewan McGregor On Playing Obi-Wan Kenobi, And The Allure Of Star Wars

 Initial audience excitement about returning to a galaxy far, far away in 1999’s ‘The Phantom Menace’ was quickly doused by the prequels’ corny dialogue, arcane inter-galactic politics and Jar Jar Binks.

-But as he steps back into his role for Disney+ series ‘Obi-Wan Kenobi’, which releases tomorrow (May 27), McGregor says he has been pleasantly surprised by a major re-evaluation of the prequels, particularly among younger viewers.
+But as he steps back into his role for Disney+ series ‘Obi-Wan Kenobi‘, which releases on May 27, McGregor says he has been pleasantly surprised by a major re-evaluation of the prequels, particularly among younger viewers.

 “One of the difficult things about being in the prequels was that when they came out, they were not seemingly well received,” McGregor told a virtual press conference.
 “Because there was no social media, there was no direct avenue to the fans at the time.
 And also, the fans were kids.”